fuwjax/gopase/README.md

 Why does it need to be this way?

-Parsing is just a function that takes a byte or character stream and transforms it into something else.
+Parsing is just a function that takes a byte stream and transforms it into something else.
 That something else can be pretty broad and still qualify as a parser.
 It can be a specific object, like the DOM from an HTML parser, or more generic like arrays/maps from a generic JSON parser.
 It can even create components in your application or do nothing more than trigger callbacks to some handler in the case of SAX.
 Most of the time it's a rather useless, temporal structure called an Abstract Syntax Tree (AST).
-So a parser just takes data and turns it into something, that's a pretty broad classification for a function.
+So a parser just takes a sequence and turns it into a something, that's a pretty broad classification for a function.

+It's that breadth that is ultimately the scariest part of parsing.
+If it's just a black box that turns persistent data into usable data, then what exactly makes that black box do the right thing.
+For that matter, how do you even know if the black box is doing the right thing?
+Where do you even start?

 There are loads of algorithms available to the ambitious parser writer.
 For this project, I intend to implement 3 - PEG, Earley and TBD.
 That last one isn't a parser algorithm, it's just me being wishy-washy in what sort of top-down parser I'll add to the mix.
 Gonna be honest here, I know they're the only actual popular parser strategies, and I understand the reasons why.
 But if you are writing your own parser without wanting to become a parser fanatic, then you almost certainly want to use PEG.
+Well, except when you should use Earley.

 ### So what makes gopase unique